Video Games & Your Kids

 Authors

 Hilarie Cash, PhD has been a psychotherapist since 1981.
 When she moved to Seattle with her family in 1993, she developed and interest in the emerging problem of internet addiction, co-founding Internet/Computer Addiction Services in 1998.
 Her son's love of video games, and the clients she saw, convinced her of the profoundly addictive nature of this form of entertainment.
 She provides individual, family, and group therapy to game addicts, as well as writing and lecturing on the subject.
-Contact Hilarie Cash at Internet / Computer Addiction Services.
+Contact Hilarie Cash at reSTART.

 Kim McDaniel is a devoted parent and wife and has been a professional counselor for the past nineteen years.
 She is a Licensed Mental Health Counselor with a BA degree in psychology from California State University, Northridge and a MA degree from Pepperdine University.
 She has provided clinical services to children and adolescents at several residential and hospital facilities.
 Presently, Mrs. McDaniel's practice is focused on providing psychological services to families, adolescents, and children.
-Contact Kim McDaniel at Family Counseling and Wellness Services.
+Contact Kim McDaniel at reSTART.

 Book Reviews